dackst/nayuta/notes.md

   1. item/money received messages in cutscenes are broken (those with opcode `0xC1`) [example](https://i.imgur.com/Or5dajg.jpg)
   2. Some text remains in their original Japanese forms, with no English displayed: Nayuta and Noi's names (stored in `text/pc.tsv`), tutorial menus (from `text/helplib.tsv`), food ingredient locations (`text/foodarea.tsv`) and some dialogue (namely, those in `script/noi.tsv` and `script/system.tsv`).
   3. chapter start/end graphics are still in Japanese
   5. can't talk to Mishy in first few chapters: an exclamation point appears when approaching, but nothing happens when you try to interact.
-He remained perfectly in in Chapter 2 and after starting Chapter 5.
+He remained perfectly fine in Chapter 2 and after starting Chapter 5.
   6. I would occasionally encounter some stray lines of Japanese text underneath my English text in long text boxes (`0x41` op codes) [example](https://i.imgur.com/tPViMoM.jpg)

 Clearly, there were shenanigans done in the original fantranslation that aren't fully documented by the tools released in 2017, given that none of these issues exist in the 2016 patch.